RobotLocomotion/drake/bindings/pydrake/gym/README.md

 randomized states (position, velocity), randomized mass, and a monitoring camera for rollout logging.

+Before trying the following examples, read the note on dependencies below.

-It can be invoke it via:
+Training can be invoked it via:

     bazel run //bindings/pydrake/examples/gym:train_cart_pole